Datenlord1510/discord-predb/README.md

 - Stay up-to-date with the newest games!

 ## Usage
-- Install the requests module using pip or pip3.
+- Install the requests module using pip or pip3
 - Add your discord webhooks to the the config.ini file
-- Edit colors, time format and interval if needed.
+- Edit colors, time format and interval if needed
 - Set the description mode to "True" if you want a short description of the game added to the message (the language will be **German**)
 - Run main.py